IIIF/api/source/api/search/0.9/index.md

 #### 3.3.1.
 Simple Lists

-The simplest response looks exactly like a regular annotation list.
-The value of `@id` will be the same as the URI used in the query.
-If the server does not support all of the request parameters it _MUST_ instead use the response structure discussed in the following section in order to report which parameters could not be processed.
+The simplest response looks exactly like a regular annotation list, where all of the matching annotations are returned in a single response.
+The value of `@id` will be the same as the URI used in the query, however servers _MAY_ drop query parameters that are ignored so long as they are reported in the `ignored` property.

-Clients wishing to know the total number of annotations that match may simply count the number of annotations in the `resources` property, as all have been returned.
+Clients wishing to know the total number of annotations that match may count the number of annotations in the `resources` property, as all matches have been returned.
+The full annotation description _MUST_ be included in the response, even if the annotations are separately derefencable via their URIs.

 {% highlight json %}
 {
-  "@context":"http://iiif.io/api/presentation/{{ site.presentation_api.major }}/context.json",
+  "@context":"http://iiif.io/api/presentation/{{ site.presentation_api.latest.major }}/context.json",
   "@id":"http://example.org/service/manifest/search?q=bird&motivation=painting",
   "@type":"sc:AnnotationList",